greenwichg/true_nature/investigations/the_one_who_isnt_there.md

 **The answer isn't a concept.
 It's what remains when the looking reveals no one looking.**

 ---

+**We can map every neural pathway, decode every computation, and trace every behavioral output, yet the deepest mystery remains: why should the mere processing of information bloom into the felt reality of being someone experiencing something at all?
+Why shouldn't all this sophisticated computation simply occur in darkness, without anyone claiming it as their own?**

 ***What we take to be the conductor of the symphony is itself a note being played.***